 5await beliefs.add('Determine total addressable market', { type: 'goal' })

-6await beliefs.add('Missing APAC market data', { type: 'gap' })Options: confidence (0–1, default 0.5), type ('claim', 'assumption', 'evidence', 'risk', 'gap', 'goal'), source (where this belief came from — document name, URL, tool, etc.), evidence (source text), supersedes (text of a belief this replaces).
+6await beliefs.add('Missing APAC market data', { type: 'gap' })Options: confidence (0–1, default 0.5), type ('claim', 'assumption', 'evidence', 'risk', 'gap', 'goal'), source (where this belief came from: document name, URL, tool, etc.), evidence (source text), supersedes (text of a belief this replaces), mode (see below).

-Returns BeliefDelta — same shape as after().
+Returns BeliefDelta, same shape as after().

 beliefs.add(items)